Graffiti Wars – When Art Saved the World

 Mark Lewis Wagner’s debut graphic novel, “Graffiti Wars” is a shamanic journey of initiation through an artist’s creative imagination.
 Gorgeously illustrated, the science fiction/fantasy book includes rough sketches, drawings, paintings, digital art, and a Spotify playlist.

-PITCH:The mythic God of War is enslaved by men, power, and money (this is true).
-Two Oakland graffiti artists aided by a loyal dog, a Vietnam Vet, a majestic whale, ghosts of the past, and an alien universe, journey through time and madness in an attempt to save the world and each other.
+PITCH: Two Oakland graffiti artists, aided by a loyal dog, a Vietnam Vet, a majestic whale, ghosts of the past, and an Alien Universe, journey through time and madness trying to save the world from the mythic God of War who has been enslaved by men, power, and money.

 SYNOPSIS: